Cyboulette/MyGuestHouse/FUTURE.md

-Some things that we can do for the future :
+Here you can add some things that we can do for the future

 **News**